LSX-UniWue/non-item-transformers/docs/source/configuration/imports.rst

     )
   )

-The fields described above have the following semantics:
+The fields listed above have the following semantics:

 * *<your-module-name>*: Unique identifier for your module.
 You will be able to refer to your module in the config file using this identifier.
 * *<module-factory>*: Specifies which factory the framework should use to build your module.
 You can eiter implement one yourself or use the GenericModuleFactory provided by the framework.
 The following explanation assumes you use the GenericModuleFactory.
 If you provide your own, the dictionary specified as the last parameter is just passed to it upon construction.
 * *<module-type>*: Specifies how the framework will supply your module with training data.
-Valid options include MaskedTrainingModule, NextItemPredictionModule, SequenceNextItemPredictionModule and NextItemPredictionWithNegativeSampleTrainingModule.
+Valid options include `MaskedTrainingModule`, `NextItemPredictionModule`, `SequenceNextItemPredictionModule` and `NextItemPredictionWithNegativeSampleTrainingModule`.
 * *<model-class>*: The class you implemented your model logic in.
 * *<loss-function>* (**optional**): If your module does not have a fixed loss function, you can specify an instance here.
-This instance will be passed to the module by the GenericModuleFactory.
+This instance will be passed to the module by the `GenericModuleFactory`.

 Defining your own Dataset
 --------------------------------------